publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schIII/m__us_usc_t7_s6944.md

     (b) __Functions__

-    If the Secretary establishes the Rural Business and Cooperative Development Service under subsection (a) of this section, the Secretary is authorized to assign to the Service jurisdiction over the following:
+    If the Secretary establishes the Rural Business and Cooperative Development Service under subsection (a), the Secretary is authorized to assign to the Service jurisdiction over the following:

         (1) Section 313 and title V of the Rural Electrification Act of 1936 ([7 U.S.C.
 940c][/us/usc/t7/s940c] and 950aa et seq.).